azusapacificuniversity/snipe-agent/README.md

 ## Configuration
 To configure this program for your own use, you'll need to edit some of the base code for your setup.
 Many, if not all, of the settings will be in the *Build* section below, but not all are able to be set this way.
-It's importanty to note that only variables that are Strings, (not INT or other types) can be set through build variables.
+It's important to note that only variables that are Strings, (not INT or other types) can be set through build variables.
 To configure other types, you'll need to edit the variable section near the top of the `snipe-agent.go` file.